-Section 8.08.
+10.08.
 Entire Agreement and Amendment.
-This Agreement and the Related Agreements, including the Exhibits and Schedules referred to and incorporated by reference herein and therein that form a part of this Agreement and the Related Agreements, contain the entire understanding of the parties with respect to the subject matter of this Agreement and the Related Agreement and the Related Agreements supersede all prior agreements and understandings among the parties hereto with respect to the transactions contemplated by this Agreement and the Related Agreements, including any and all letters of intent, memoranda of understanding, term sheets or the like.
-This Agreement may not be amended, supplemented or otherwise modified except by a written agreement executed by each of the Purchaser and the Seller Representative, and any such amendment, supplement or modification set forth in such executed written agreement shall be binding on all of the parties hereto.
+This Agreement and the Related Agreements, including the Exhibits and Schedules referred to and incorporated by reference herein and therein that form a part of this Agreement and the Related Agreements, contain the entire understanding of the parties with respect to the subject matter of this Agreement and the Related Agreements supersede all prior agreements and understandings among the parties hereto with respect to the transactions contemplated by this Agreement and the Related Agreements, including any and all letters of intent, memoranda of understanding, term sheets or the like.
+This Agreement may not be amended, supplemented or otherwise modified except by a written agreement executed by each of the Purchaser and the Seller, and any such amendment, supplement or modification set forth in such executed written agreement shall be binding on all of the parties hereto.

-Section 8.09.
-No Waiver: Cumulative Remedies.
-Except as specifically set forth herein, the rights and remedies of the parties to this Agreement are cumulative and not alternative.
+10.09.
+No Waiver; Cumulative Remedies Except as specifically set forth herein, the rights and remedies of the parties to this Agreement are cumulative and not alternative.
 No failure or delay on the part of any party in exercising any right, power or remedy under this Agreement or any of the Related Agreements shall operate as a waiver of such right, power or remedy, and no single or partial exercise of any such right, power or remedy shall preclude any other or further exercise of such right, power or remedy or the exercise of any other right, power or remedy.
-To the maximum extent permitted by applicable Law: (a) no claim or right arising out of this Agreement or any of the Related Agreements can be discharged by one party, in whole or in part, by a waiver or remunciation of the claim or right unless in writing signed by the other party, (b) no waiver that may be given by a party shall be applicable except in the specific instance for which it is given, and (c) no notice to or demand on one party shall be deemed to be a waiver of any obligation of that party or of the right of the party giving such notice or demand to take further action without notice or demand as provided in this Agreement or any of the Related Agreements.
+To the maximum extent permitted by applicable Law: (a) no claim or right arising out of this Agreement or any of the Related Agreements can be discharged by one party, in whole or in part, by a waiver or renunciation of the claim or right unless in writing signed by the other party, (b) no waiver that may be given by a party shall be applicable except in the specific instance for which it is given, and (c) no notice to or demand on one party shall be deemed to be a waiver of any obligation of that party or of the right of the party giving such notice or demand to take further action without notice or demand as provided in this Agreement or any of the Related Agreements.

-Section 8.10.
+10.10.
 Parties in Interest.
-Nothing in this Agreement is intended to confer any rights or remedies under or by reason of this Agreement on any Person other than the Purchaser and each of the Sellers and their respective successors and permitted assigns and the Purchaser Indemnified Parties and the Seller Indemnified Parties under Article VI; provided, however, that the Company shall be a third party beneficiary of the covenants and agreements set forth inSections 7.01, 7.07 and 7.08.
+Nothing in this Agreement is intended to confer any rights or remedies under or by reason of this Agreement on any Person other than the Purchaser and the Seller and their respective successors and permitted assigns and the Purchaser Indemnified Parties and the Seller Indemnified Parties under Article VI; provided, however, that the Company shall be a third party beneficiary of the covenants and agreements set forth inSections 7.02 and 7.10.